Prostate Cancer Treatment

 - Brachytherapy: Radiation treatment is delivered to the prostate via the placement of radioactive materials inside the prostate.
 There are two forms of brachytherapy, including low-dose rate (LDR) and high-dose rate (HDR):

-- Low-dose rate (LDR) brachytherapy or permanent seed implant treatment: Up to one hundred small radioactive seeds are inserted into the prostate gland through hollow needles under ultrasound guidance.
+- Low-dose rate (LDR) brachytherapy or permanent seed implant treatment: About one hundred small radioactive seeds are inserted into the prostate gland through hollow needles using ultrasound or MRI guidance.
 These radioactive seeds deliver radiation continuously over a period of several weeks to months then become inactive.
 These seeds remain in the prostate forever.
 While the implant technique has been around for decades, recent advances in imaging technology have made it more effective.
 Prior to the implant, imaging such as CT, MRI or ultrasound is performed in order to plan the procedure.
 The implant procedure is done under conscious sedation or local/regional anesthesia.
 During the implant procedure, ultrasound (or sometime MRI) is used to see the prostate gland better.
-Using needles, physicians can insert the seeds into the prostate more carefully transperineally (the area behind the testicle and in front of the anus).
+Using needles, physicians can carefully insert the seeds into the prostate transperineally (the area behind the testicle and in front of the anus).
 This is an outpatient procedure, and the patient may be required to keep a urinary catheter in place for about a week.
 Long-term results are available for up to 15 to 20 years at some institutions.
 These results show that in experienced centers, ultrasound-guided radioactive seed implantation is highly effective in controlling prostate cancer and has essentially the same result as surgery or external beam radiation for appropriately selected prostate cancer patients.

 - High Dose Rate (HDR) Brachytherapy: This technique was developed to supplement external beam therapy to treat patients with high risk prostate cancer.
 Patients receive about five weeks of external beam radiation therapy, followed by one to three HDR brachytherapy sessions.
 In this treatment, the radiation is delivered into the prostate via radioactive isotopes (often, Iridium-192) temporarily.
 This procedure is done as an in-patient procedure.
 First, about 12 to 18 hollow catheters are inserted into the prostate transperineally using ultrasound and x-ray guidance while patient is under general anesthesia.
 Then, a CT scan and treatment planning are done to determine location and duration of the placement of the Iridium-192 source.
 When the patient receives treatment, these catheters are connected to the HDR machine, which controls the delivery of the Iridium-192 radioactive source to the specific areas in each of these catheters.
 The treatment often lasts about 10 to 20 minutes per session, and the patient usually receives three to four sessions over a two-day period.
 At the end of the last session, the catheters are removed from the patient, and he is released from the hospital.
 While the catheters are in the prostate, the patient is required to be bed-ridden and hospitalized during that two-day period.
 The patient does not have permanent radioactive materials when he leaves the hospital and may be required to keep a urinary catheter in place for about a week.
 Use of this technique by itself (i.e., without the external beam treatments) for low-risk patients is still in the experimental stages.